 The appointee may be required to undergo a medical examination prior to appointment and will be required to attend the Occupational Health Department within one month of commencement.
-She/he will also be required to comply with the Trust's policies and procedures concerning Hepatitis B, details of which will be supplied to candidates shortlisted for posts that would involve exposure prone procedures employment any failure to disclose such convictions could result in dismissal, or disciplinary action by the Trust.
+She/he will also be required to comply with the Trust's policies and procedures concerning Hepatitis B, details of which will be supplied to candidates shortlisted for posts that would involve exposure prone procedures The post is exempt from the provisions of section 4(2) of the Rehabilitation of Offenders Act 1974 by virtue of the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.
+Applicants are, therefore, not entitled to withhold information about convictions, which for other purposes are "spent" under the provision of the Act, and in the event of employment any failure to disclose such convictions could result in dismissal, or disciplinary action by the Trust.
 Any information given will be completely confidential and will be considered only in relation to an application for positions to which the Order applies.